 Respite services provides relief to persons who are caring for individuals with Alzheimer's disease or a related dementia.
-This service is available through adult Day Care or in the client's home.
+This service is available through adult or in the client's home.

 Click here for more information about Respite Care.

 The Alzheimer's Association Helpline operates 24 hours a day, seven days a week, in 140 languages.
-Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease.
-Also available is access to Language Line Services.
+Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease, and we have access to Language Line Services.
 This is a free translation service that connects the caller, an interpreter and a Helpline Representative through a conference call to overcome any language barriers.
 Call us if you have questions about:

 You can also call us for emotional support –– as often as you need.
 We know that living with Alzheimer’s can be overwhelming at times.
 Remember, we are here for you –– all day, every day.